sanjanb/sanjanb.github.io/_achievements/ai-visionaries-expo-winner.md

 ## Outstanding Evaluation & Expert Recognition

-A special and sincere thank you to the esteemed judges who evaluated our work.
+A special and sincere thank you to the esteemed judge **Sanjay Kowdle** who evaluated our work.
 Your insights, rigorous feedback, and dedication to fostering quality in AI projects are invaluable.
 Your recognition means the world to us!

+### Expert Judge Recognition
+We extend our heartfelt gratitude to **Mr. Sanjay Kowdle**, whose expert evaluation and professional insights validated our innovative approach.
+His comprehensive assessment across technical innovation, problem-solving effectiveness, and implementation quality helped recognize the excellence of Team Rizz Coders' solution.

 ### Expert Evaluation Panel
 <div class="metric-card-grid">